Club: none | Opening: 2003 | Capacity: 30,305 seats

 During Euro 2004, the stadium hosted two group matches and the quarter-final between Holland and Sweden (0-0).

-The stadium was previously home to both Farense and Louletano, which are currently playing in the lower leagues.
-As a result both have chosen to play most of their home matches in smaller local stadiums, using Estadio Algarve only for important matches.
+The stadium was previously home to both Farense and Louletano, but as these both failed to attract decent attendances playing in the lower divisions, they chose to play most of their home matches in smaller local stadiums, using Estadio Algarve only for important matches.

 Estadio Algarve, designed by Populous, is best known for its remarkable architecture.
 Stand-out features are its 73-metre-high curved roofs over two of the stands, which are held up by a steel structure tied to four pillars.
 The stadium has a total of 320 VIP places.